 Keep any conversations to a minimum and to the point if you don’t have to talk to them, don’t.
 Just say hello when they pick the children up, for the children to know how to greet people nothing more, have the children ready before you open the door so that it can be quick with little conversation.
 Avoid interacting with them as much as possible.
 But don’t make it a big deal as this will just give the narcissist ammunition.

 When you do have to talk to them, stick to the point, respond in a business-like manner, need to know basis.
 If they start to ask more questions, give short, to the point, uninspiring answers that can’t possibly lead to further conversation.
 Do not allow yourself to get drawn in.

 A simple yes and no will do whenever possible, but sometimes, the question might mean you need to commit to an answer if you’re not ready to commit, just respond with, maybe, perhaps or we’ll see nothing more.

 Do not chat about your personal life, even the smallest details.
-Remain quiet about your life without them, and any response you do have to make, make it boring, doing the washing, etc., try not to respond at all.
+Remain quiet about your life without them, any response you do have to make, make it boring, I’m doing the washing, etc., try not to respond at all.
 Never tell them how well you are doing.